ppfeufer/aa-bulletin-board/CONTRIBUTING.md

 Before you start working on a new feature, please open an Issue (Type: Feature Request) and start a discussion if your idea is generally wanted and considered a good addition to the app in general.

+Please feel free to create your merge request early and while you are still not finished developing to flag that you are working on a specific topic.
+Merge request that are not yet ready to review should be marked as DRAFT.
+You can signal others that your merge request is ready for review by removing the DRAFT flag again.

+### Tests<a name="tests"></a>

+Please update existing or provide additional unit tests for your changes.
+Note that your merge request might fail if it reduces the current level of test coverage.

+We are using [Python unittest] with the Django `TestCase` class for all tests.
+In addition we are using some following 3rd party test tools:

+- django-webtest / [WebTest] - testing the web UI
+- [request-mock] - testing requests with the requests library
+- [tox] - Running the test suite
+- [coverage] - Measuring the test coverage

 ### Checklist<a name="checklist"></a>